Popatkar/IRCTC-WEBSITE/README.md

-# IRCTC-WEBSITE
+# IRCTC-App
- It My IRCTC Website
+ We a group of 4 members creating a web pages on IRCTC app.